CHESS-mission/digital_twin_CubeSat/README.md

 The updated documentation will be located in the *docs/html/* folder.

-**Important Note**: The `grafana_visualization.rst` file contains manually created documentation for the Grafana interface and should NOT be deleted when rebuilding documentation.
+**Important Note**: The `"index.rst"`, `"readme.rst"` and `"grafana_visualization.rst"` files contains manually created documentation and should NOT be deleted when rebuilding documentation.

 If only code changes are made (such as modifying functions or classes), and no new files are added or removed, simply run `make html` in the *docs/doc_generation/* directory to re-generate the documentation.